fp7mplane/components/ott-probe/README.md

 Copy the ott-probe interface stuff (`<components_dir>\ott-probe` folder) into  `<protocol-ri_dir>/mplane/components`.
 This directory should contains the followings:

-- `registry.json`    The registry.json file containing the needed extensions for the OTT-probe
+- `ott_registry.json`    The registry.json file containing the needed extensions for the OTT-probe (core registry is included within).
+It can be also downloaded from http://tufaweb.netvisor.hu/mplane/ott-probe/ott-registry.json.
 - `ott.py`    The Python interface
 - `ott.conf`    The config file for running OTT in the component framework
 - `supervisor.conf` and `client.conf`	We put them here until our `registry.json` will not merged into the official one